 deFredenburgh Hall was dedicated on March 13, 1970, in honor of Count Charles deFredenburgh, who was the first European settler in the area.
 He was the founder of a settlement called Freburg which occupied the sight of present day Plattsburgh.

-The first floor houses the residence director's office, the Hall Office, a recreation room with a piano, ping pong and pool tables.
+The first floor houses the Community Director's office, the Hall Office, a recreation room with a piano, ping pong and pool tables.

 A TV lounge and small computer lab is also located on the main floor with vending conveniently located in the lobby area.